 The water park hours at Disney World vary by season.
 During colder months, the standard is short days of 10AM to 5PM.
 Longer days of 10AM to 8PM happen during the summer months.
 We’ve heard of Disney resort guests getting early access in the past, but we haven’t seen that in years.

-For the most part, hours and crowds level out so you won’t have high crowds and a short day.
-Memorial Day and Easter week are exceptions, when crowds might be high but hours still limited to seven or eight-hour days.
+For the most part, hours and crowds even out so you won’t have high crowds and a short day to see everything.
+Non-summer holidays are an exception—a warm Presidents’ Day weekend might be met with higher water park crowds even though the hours are still limited.

 Should You Visit Blizzard Beach?